redcodebluecode/CTCI-Python-Solution/README.md

 CTCI_Python_Solution
 ====================

-Exercises for Python coding by using Cracking the Coding Interview
+An exercises in Python coding by using Cracking the Coding Interview